 Like the previous hookup diagram, this one also starts with a guitar and bass attached to the channel 1 and 2 line-level inputs, each via a mono effects processor.
 The Hi-Z switch is engaged on both channels.
-Microphones are attached to channels 3 and 4,a keyboard to stereo channels 5/6, and an electronic drum kit to stereo channels 7/8.
+Microphones are attached to channels 3 through 5/6, a keyboard to stereo channels 7/8, and an electronic drum kit to stereo channels 9/10.

 MR Series powered reference subwoofers and monitors are connected to the left and right control room outputs for careful and accurate monitoring of the performance.
-Headphones connected to a headphone amplifier which is then connected to the phones output.
-These headphones are available for the talent to utilize when tracking.
+Headphones connected to the aux (monitor) out via a headphone amp are available for the talent to utilize when tracking.